bocchino/fprime/Svc/DpWriter/docs/sdd.md

       Format**](#file_format) section.
 For the time stamp, use the time provided by `timeGetOut`.

-   1. If `dpWrittenOut` is connected, then send the file name, priority, and file size out on `dpWrittenOut`.
+1. If the file write succeeded and `dpWrittenOut` is connected, then send the file name, priority, and file size out on `dpWrittenOut`.

 1. If `B` is valid, then send `B` on `deallocBufferSendOut`.